cosql/email_service_demo/README.md

   * Python.
 I have used python for different purposes, and it is really convient to write web apps in python.

   * Webapp2.
-It is a recommended framework by google app engine.
+It is a recommended web framework for google app engine.

   * memcache.
 It is used to speed up home page render.